CyVerse-learning-materials/foss-2019/CyVerse/intro_to_cyverse.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Cyberinfrastructure is a combination of
-- platforms, tools and datasets
+    - platforms, tools and datasets researchers need to do their work
-- storage and compute hardware
+    - storage and compute hardware necessary for modern analyses
     - people who provide training and support

+The CyVerse cyberinfrastructure can be thought of in layers.
+The bottom layer (on which everything else is built) consists of the hardware resources.
+On top of that are the services necessary to make a fucntional system.
+The next layer represents extensible services, or those parts of the system that may be adopted and used by thrid parties.
+Most users will interact primarily with the top layer which represents the various analysis and distribution platforms.
+While the bottom layers are the most flexible, the top layers are the most user-friendly.

 |layer cake|

 `User Portal <user.cyverse.org>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The CyVerse user portal allows users to manage their accounts, subscriptions and events in a single place.
+Some things you can do here include:

 Create and manage your CyVerse account
     - Reset your password